If Jesus Rose from the Dead, then (#37) He Would Have Equipped Us to Change the World

 And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, “you heard from me; for John baptized with water, but you will be baptized with the Holy Spirit not many days from now.”
 But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 Acts 1:4-5,8

 Did you catch the purpose for which the Holy Spirit was going to come upon us?
-That we might be witnesses for Christ and that witness would eventually penetrate to the ends of the earth.
+That we might be witnesses for Christ and that witness would eventually penetrate to the ends of the earth?
 I must confess to you that most of my Christian life has been lived with the thought that the Holy Spirit was for me.
 I now realize that was a totally self-centered perspective.
-Yes, there are great benefits from God living within me, but “neo-Christianity”, or “meo-Christianity” as we will define it in the Engagement Project, has increasingly led us to believe that Christianity is all about me.
+Yes, there are great benefits from God living within me, but “neo-Christianity”, or “meo-Christianity” as we define it in the Engagement Project, has increasingly led us to believe that Christianity is all about me.

 But it is not all about me.
 It is all about Him and what He wants to do through me.

-There is no way we can sum up the myriad of passages that speak of the work that the Holy Spirit is wanting to do in us so that He might change the world through us.
+There is no way we can sum up the myriad of passages that speak of the work that the Holy Spirit wants to do in us so that He might change the world through us.
 So, as much as it is difficult for me to do, we will only list, with references, a half dozen of them.
 I would encourage you to read the passages.
-And, as you go through this short, abreviated list, contemplate how each is not primarily for us, but for “turning the world upside down” as the early Christians were doing (Acts 17:6).
+And, as you go through this short, abbreviated list, contemplate how each is not primarily for us, but for “turning the world upside down” as the early Christians were doing (Acts 17:6).

 Here is our equipping that comes from God dwelling within us:

 2. The “Spirit of Truthguides us into all truth (John 16:13-15).
 We receive benefits from the truth of God, but remember, this is not just for us.
-It is easy for us to think that God’s truth is primarily for me rather than His “equipping” of me.
+It is easy for us to think that God’s truth is primarily for me rather than His equipping of me.

 3. He will reveal the thoughts of God to us (1 Corinthians 2:10-11).
 This is amazing!
 That God has granted us the privilege to know His thoughts?
 But again, His thoughts aren't revealed to me just for my personal benefit.

-These are a merely a sample of how God is equipping us to “turn the world upside down”.
+These are merely a sample of how God is equipping us to “turn the world upside down”.
 May we be privileged to see the Body of Christ do so again as in the early days.

 1. We are sealed by the Holy Spirit who is our “deposit guaranteeing our inheritance” (Ephesians 1:11-14)